chiragsardana/exploria-revamped/README.md

 ---

-## ✅  Restaurant Recommendation System for CDLU Students
+## ✅  Restaurant Recommendation System for JCD Students

 > 👋 *“I'd like to walk you through a full-stack project I developed, which combines frontend development, backend APIs, and a recommendation engine to solve a real-world student problem.”*